 Mentor Programme is a project that provides each foreign student with a Polish student – their individual buddy.
-Mentors have the task of contacting an assigned Erasmus student, picking them up from the airport or the train station, helping them to accommodate in a dorm, taking them to the AMU International Office and to the Departmental Coordinator of the Erasmus+ Programme, helping them to make a PEKA card and to establish a bank account, giving them a pre-paid starter pack, showing them around the city, and finally helping them to acclimatise to the new location.
+Buddies have the task of contacting an assigned Erasmus student, picking them up from the airport or the train station, helping them to accommodate in a dorm, taking them to the AMU International Office and to the Departmental Coordinator of the Erasmus+ Programme, helping them to make a PEKA card and to establish a bank account, giving them a pre-paid starter pack, showing them around the city, and finally helping them to acclimatise to the new location.

-The ESN UAM Poznań section runs a recruitment process for Mentors twice a year – the first one during summer holidays for a winter semester, and the other one in January.
+The ESN UAM Poznań section runs a recruitment process for Buddies twice a year – the first one during summer holidays for a winter semester, and the other one in January.
 Recruitment information is announced each time on the ESN UAM Poznań website and as far as possible via other means of communication.

 RESPONSIBILITIES OF A BUDDY